fransimo/fransimo_info/content_book/posts/2008/11/23_flickrGrama_3030122090/index.es.md

 [Rainy Day](http://www.flickr.com/photos/summerfeelings/3030122090/) as flickrGrama.

-This is a project i’m working **flickrGramas**.
+This is a procjet i’m working **flickrGramas**.

 It’s a very early version, my first try.
-Next improvements are:
+Next improvements are
 1) use only cc drivates allowed
 2) create by tags (a face formed by thousands of faces, a rainy day formed by thousands of rainy images)
 3) improve color indexing technics